Skellig (film)

 Skellig (also known as Skellig: The Owl Man) is a 2009 British fantasy television film directed by Annabel Jankel and starring Tim Roth in the title role.
 The screenplay by Irena Brignull is based on David Almond's novel of the same name.

 Plot

-Secondary school student Michael Cooper moves to a decrepit house, with his parents and baby sister.
-There, she suffers a heart condition and is sent to the hospital.
+Secondary school student Michael Cooper moves to a decrepit house with his parents.
+Soon after, his baby sister is born.
+The newborn baby is found to be suffering from a heart condition and is sent to the hospital.
 Michael investigates the dilapidated garden shed and meets Skellig, a man with owl wings.
 Michael befriends a girl named Mina, who is equally intrigued by Skellig.
-When the couple argue about moving away, Michael brings Skellig outside and Dave burns the shed.
+When the couple argue about moving away, Michael brings Skellig outside and his father, Dave, burns the shed.
 Michael and Mina take Skellig to a tall tower, where Skellig reveals his magical ability.
-The condition of the girl worsens and Michael frequently visits the hospital, where he meets a dying woman named Grace.
+The condition of the baby worsens and Michael frequently visits the hospital, where he meets a dying woman named Grace.
 Encouraged by Michael, Skellig allegedly visits the hospital to save the girl, whom Michael and his parents named Grace Joy.
 Some time later, Skellig spends time with Michael and Mina.